sudotto/sudotto/README.md

 - OS: arch (i couldn't take apt anymore it was awful)
 - WM: ~~hyprland~~ budgie
 - editor: neovim
-- main language: C for life i can't stand anything else, sometimes I honestly wish I could just use assembly because I like how raw and bare bones it is
+- main language: C is best (unless you disagree, in which case C is still best and you are wrong)